Things to do

 To start with, there are some 30 miles of tracks and paths to walk, and deserted beaches and coves to discover, either with an experienced guide or by yourselves, as well as historic monuments to marvel at, particularly The Garrison (16th Century fortress) and Halangy Village, dating back to the Bronze Age.

-Sam, your host, who also happens to own Toots Taxi and Toots Tours, offers a personalised island tour of St. Mary’s.
+There are a number of tours which you can enjoy around the island, we would recommend Toots taxis personalised island tour of St. Mary’s.
 It’s an excellent way to acquaint yourself with the island, learn a great deal about island life and hear some cracking Scilly stories all at the same time!

 For the active crowd there is much to enjoy on island, and in our beautiful waters.
 You can hire dinghies, kayaks, SUPs and windsurfs etc at the Isles of Scilly Sailing Centre.
-You can also hire bikes (from right next door), go horse riding, join a sea-swim, attempt coasteering, swim with seals (that’s actually on St. Martin’s), go shipwreck diving, blue shark fishing, enjoy wildlife safaris, gentle glass-bottomed boat trips, bird-watching and round all that off with a spot of early evening wine-tasting at the local vineyard.
+You can also hire bikes, go horse riding, join a sea-swim, attempt coasteering, swim with seals (that’s actually on St. Martin’s), go shipwreck diving, blue shark fishing, enjoy wildlife safaris, gentle glass-bottomed boat trips, bird-watching and round all that off with a spot of early evening wine-tasting at the local vineyard.

 If you want to time your visit here with a particular event on Scilly, it’s worth checking the events calendar on our official Visit Isles of Scilly website, or checking with our Isles of Scilly Tourist Information Centre.